 Working together helps create a nurturing and supportive environment for your child.

 While having bedwetting can be normal in younger children, talk to your pediatrician if your child is over the age of 5 years old and still has bedwetting a few times per week.
 The condition may stop on its own by the time your child reaches puberty.

 Bedwetting that stems from a medical condition requires treatment beyond just lifestyle adjustments.
 Medications can treat a variety of conditions of which bedwetting is a symptom.
 For example:

-- DHT-blocking medications reduce swelling of the prostate gland
+- Medications that block dihydrotestosterone (DHT) can reduce swelling of the prostate gland.

 It’s also important to control chronic conditions, such as diabetes and sleep apnea.
 Bedwetting associated with underlying medical issues will likely resolve with proper management.

 While bedwetting can be overcome with lifestyle modifications, you should still see a doctor to rule out any possible underlying medical causes.
 Also, see your doctor if you’ve never had bedwetting but have recently developed it as an older adult.